 Dietary changes can lead to diminished gallbladder symptoms.
 Cutting back on fatty foods can help, but not always.
 Your doctor may recommend medication to dissolve the gallstones, but they could always return.

-Gallstone surgery is the only treatment that offers permanent results, which overwhelmingly positive results.
+Gallstone surgery is the only treatment that offers permanent results, which are overwhelmingly positive results.

 What is Recovery Like Following Gallbladder Surgery?